 - The Internet is nationally important infrastructure, so it should be protected.

-These eight policy principles underpin the work of InternetNZ and help ensure that our approach to Internet-related public and technical policy is transparent and predictable.
 Internally, the principles guide the development of policy positions and statements.
 Externally, they explain the basis of InternetNZ’s views to our stakeholders and to the general public.

 The principles are high-level and broadly applicable to the diverse subject matter addressed by InternetNZ.
 They reflect the spirit of InternetNZ’s past work, relate to its present work and shall guide its future work.